caravangelo/inflation-easy/README.md

 ![](https://github.com/user-attachments/assets/7af3e20c-ec15-4f93-8764-85e422bbe8d7)

-**InflationEasy** is a C++ program designed to simulate single-field inflation on a 3D lattice in an expanding FLRW universe.
-It is inspired by and partially adapted from [LATTICEEASY](http://www.felderbooks.com/latticeeasy/) by Gary Felder and Igor Tkachev.
+**InflationEasy** is the first lattice simulation specifically developed for cosmological inflation.
+It simulates single-field inflation on a 3D lattice in an expanding FLRW universe and is written in C++.
+The code is inspired by and partially adapted from [LATTICEEASY](http://www.felderbooks.com/latticeeasy/) by Gary Felder and Igor Tkachev.

 More information is available in the associated publication: [arXiv:?????](https://arxiv.org/abs/????).